jpcy/ioq3-premake-msvc/README.md

 To debug game code, add `+set sv_pure 0 +set vm_cgame 0 +set vm_game 0 +set vm_ui 0` to the command arguments.

-## Extras
+## BGFX renderer
-A work in progress renderer using [bgfx](https://github.com/bkaradzic/bgfx) to support multiple rendering APIs (OpenGL, D3D9, D3D11 etc.) is available [here](https://github.com/jpcy/ioq3-renderer-bgfx).
-Checkout to the same parent directory as [ioquake3](https://github.com/ioquake/ioq3) and [ioq3-premake-msvc](https://github.com/jpcy/ioq3-premake-msvc), then run premake again.
-Select the renderer in-game with `cl_renderer bgfx` and change the rendering backend with `r_backend` (both require a `vid_restart`).
+An unofficial renderer using [bgfx](https://github.com/bkaradzic/bgfx) is available [here](https://github.com/jpcy/ioq3-renderer-bgfx).
+To generate a project file for it, clone to the same parent directory as [ioquake3](https://github.com/ioquake/ioq3) and [ioq3-premake-msvc](https://github.com/jpcy/ioq3-premake-msvc), then run premake again.
+Select the renderer in the game console with `cl_renderer bgfx` (requires a `vid_restart`).